Sparse Index Tracking: Simultaneous Asset Selection and Capital Allocation via $\ell_0$-Constrained Portfolio: Introduction

-To solve this, an algorithm, called NNOMP-PGD \cite{9775642}, based on nonnegative orthogonal matching pursuit \cite{7012095} and projected gradient descent \cite{8847410} has been proposed.
-The method separates the sparse index tracking problem into two stages: the first stage solves the asset selection problem with an $\ell_0$-norm constraint (i.e., the number of nonzero entries in $\w$ is less than or equal to a user-set parameter) by NNOMP, and the second stage solves the capital allocation problem by PGD.
+The first stage solves the asset selection problem with an $\ell_0$-norm \cite{7178689,Guoyin2015,L0,9970585,10138053,10251973} constraint (i.e., the number of nonzero entries in $\w$ is less than or equal to a user-set parameter) by NNOMP, and the second stage solves the capital allocation problem by PGD.
+By solving a formulation enforced with an $\ell_0$-norm constraint, investors can easily control the number of assets that compose the portfolio by the parameter $K$.

 Although NNOMP-PGD does succeed in directly controlling the sparsity of the portfolio through the $\ell_0$-norm constraint, we believe that the tracking performance can be improved by conducting the asset selection and capital allocation simultaneously.
 This is due to the nonnegative orthogonal matching pursuit algorithm, wherein the value of the nonzero element added to $\w$ per iteration directly influences the selection of the nonzero element in $\w$ for the following iterations.
-The nonzero element values do not necessarily satisfy the sum-to-one constraint or even the upper limit.
-This leads us to hypothesize that the asset selection is conducted under inappropriate conditions.
+The nonzero element values do not necessarily satisfy the sum-to-one constraint or even the upper limit. \textit{This leads us to the question: Can we devise an $\ell_0$-norm constraint-based sparse index methodology that method simultaneously handles asset selection and capital allocation, thereby enhancing tracking performance?}